askarbek101/ChessGame1.0/README.md

 package Resources
 UI was created there

-Use Java Intellij Ultimate or Community |
+Tool: Java Intellij Ultimate or Community
+Language: Java, CSS
 JDK is Amazon Corretto version 11.0.11